What types of questions are you asking students? Mastering five basic types of questions.

-The art of asking questions is an ancient part of good teaching and one of the basic skills all teachers should be able to master.
+All educators, no matter what level, need to be able to craft and create at least 5 basic types of questions.
+The art of asking questions is an ancient part of good teaching and one of the rudimentary skills all teachers should be able to master.
 Socrates believed that knowledge and awareness were an intrinsic part of each learner.
-Thus, in exercising the craft of good pedagogy a skilled educator must reach into learners’ hidden levels of knowing and awareness in order to help the them reach new levels of thinking through thoughtfully developed questions.
+Thus, in exercising the craft of good pedagogy a skilled educator must reach into learners’ hidden levels of knowing and awareness in order to help them reach new levels of thinking through thoughtfully developed questions.

 As you examine the categories below, reflect on your own educational experiences and see if you can ascertain which types of questions were used most often by your different teachers.
 Hone your questioning skills by practicing asking different types of questions, and try to monitor your teaching so that you include varied levels of questioning skills.
 Specifically in the area of Socratic questioning techniques, there are a number of sites on the Web which might prove helpful, simply use Socratic questioning as a descriptor.